 - c.
 In the event there is any question as to the correctness of a score after the score sheet leaves the field, shoot management shall check with the field referee and order the score corrected if it is determined that an error has been made. - d.
 The referee's responsibility in seeing that shooters verify their scores is to announce after each round, please check your scores. - 14.
 The referee shall be the SOLE judge of decision of fact.
 For example, his/her decision as to whether a target is dead or lost shall be irrevocable, regardless of the opinion of spectators or other members of the squad. - 15.
 It is better for a referee to continue to officiate at the same field. - a.
-Relief referees shall not take over the fields until the shooters have completed the round, except in cases of emergency, such as illness, etcetera. - b.
-No NSSA official referee may be disqualified in the middle of a round but he/she may choose to disqualify himself. - 16.
+Relief referees shall not take over the fields until the shooters have completed the round, except in cases of emergency, such as illness, et cetera. - b.
+Any changes to a field referee must receive prior approval from shoot management or the chief referee. - c.
+An incapacitated referee, upon replacement, relinquishes all responsibility for officiating and scoring to the replacement referee. - d.
+No NSSA official referee may be disqualified in the middle of a round, but he/she may choose to disqualify himself/herself. - 16.
 Only assigned field referees, as designated by shoot management or the chief referee, may pull, score or referee registered targets.
 A voice release system may be used but requires a trained field referee releasing the targets.
 At the beginning of a round, with the permission of the Chief Referee or shoot management, a squad may self-pull while the assigned field referee continues to officiate and score. - 17.
 Whenever possible, have assigned field referees at registered shoots.
 However, in an effort to offer reduced shoot entry fees, shoot management may elect to have squads self-referee IF it is published in the shoot program and/or at the shoot registration desk.
 In such cases, the squad leadoff shooter shall be responsible for carrying the score sheet to and from the field; having each shooter initial his/her final score at the end of the final round; and instructing the squad that the shooter pulling targets will act as the field referee, i.e., calling lost /dead targets and "no bird" for a fast/slow pull or and irregular target.
 In cases of any dispute or protest situation, these should be taken to shoot management immediately upon completion of the last round.
 Any protest to be filed must follow existing procedures as published in Section VI.